ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Experiments

-For the video-generation baseline, we feed three context frames and let the model synthesize a short future clip.
-Because running this pipeline is computationally expensive, we apply it to 20 randomly selected videos with clear object visibility, recover 6-DoF motion from the generated frames using our curation pipeline, and compute the same trajectory metrics.
+We compare four approaches. \textbf{ObjectForesight-DiT} is our diffusion transformer for multimodal trajectory prediction. \textbf{ObjectForesight-AR} is an autoregressive transformer variant that removes the diffusion formulation. \textbf{Constant Velocity} is a simple baseline that extrapolates future translation and rotation assuming the velocity observed in the context frames remains constant.
+Finally, \textbf{Video-generation (Luma Ray3)} is an off-the-shelf state-of-the-art video generator that synthesizes a short future clip from three context frames, from which we recover 6-DoF poses using our curation pipeline.
+Because this pipeline is computationally expensive, we evaluate it on 20 randomly selected validation videos with clear object visibility.

-We report \textbf{ADE} (mean Euclidean error across all timesteps), \textbf{FDE} (final-step Euclidean error), \textbf{DES} (slope of the per-timestep Euclidean distance error), \textbf{ARE} (average rotation error), \textbf{FRE} (final rotation error), and \textbf{RES} (slope of the per-timestep rotation error).
-Additional ablations, such as reducing history frames (which increases uncertainty and prediction diversity), are included in the appendix due to space constraints.
+We report six trajectory-level metrics.
+For translation: \textbf{ADE} (average displacement error across all timesteps), \textbf{FDE} (displacement error at the final timestep), and \textbf{DES} (displacement error slope, capturing the per-timestep trend); all three are in meters.
+For rotation: \textbf{ARE} (average rotation error), \textbf{FRE} (final rotation error), and \textbf{RES} (rotation error slope); all three are in degrees.
+Additional ablations, such as varying the number of history frames, are provided in the supplementary material.